 Maximum possible score: 25.
 Minimum: 5.

 The CFIS ranking often tells a different story than raw time data alone because it accounts for goal alignment and outcome significance alongside frequency.
-Notice how training and learning – which ranked near the bottom in time spent – scores higher on CFIS than email or meetings.
-That’s the three-dimensional view revealing what a single-dimension analysis would miss.
+Notice how training and learning, which ranked near the bottom in time spent, scores higher on CFIS than email or meetings.
+That is the three-dimensional view revealing what a single-dimension analysis would miss.

-The CFIS Framework optimizes which tasks deserve more time.
-But Pareto analysis can also diagnose why your current task allocation keeps going wrong – and that requires a different kind of data collection.
+The CFIS approach optimizes which tasks deserve more time.
+But Pareto analysis can also diagnose why your current task allocation keeps going wrong, and that requires a different kind of data collection.

 Pareto Analysis for Root Cause Diagnosis of Productivity Problems

-So far we’ve used Pareto analysis to understand where time goes and where value comes from.
+So far we have used Pareto analysis to understand where time goes and where value comes from.
 But the method is equally powerful for diagnosing why things go wrong.
 Root cause analysis: A systematic process of identifying the underlying causes of problems or defects rather than addressing their symptoms.
-When applied with Pareto analysis, the method ranks which root causes are responsible for the most incidents – allowing teams to target the causes that will eliminate the most problems with the least effort.
+When applied with Pareto analysis, the method ranks which root causes are responsible for the most incidents, allowing you to target the causes that will eliminate the most problems with the least effort.

 Instead of categorizing tasks by type, categorize your interruptions, failures, and time-wasters over a two-week period.
 Every time you get pulled off track, miss a deadline, or waste time on something avoidable, log it and categorize the cause.